hai-vr/documentation/docs/changelogs/lightbox-viewer.md

 <HaiLocalization languages={['en', 'ja', 'fr', 'ko', 'zh-Hans', 'zh-Hant']} applicationIsLocalized={true} />

+## 2.5.0-beta.5

+Fix Lightbox Viewer should now be compatible with Unity 6.5 (e.g. Basis Framework projects), as instanceId can no longer be used.

 ## 2.5.0-beta.4

 Add option to force anti-aliasing.
 This may help in some standalone project setups (e.g., Basis Framework projects).